GalagaBits/JWST-FGS-Spelunker/docs/pixel_centroid_mnemonics.rst

 .. image:: pixel_centroid_mnemonics_files/pixel_centroid_mnemonics_6_0.png
-   :scale: 40%
+   :width: 800pt

 We can see that the timeseries is broken up into sepeate pieces.
-Lets see how the obserbed properties of the target changes overtime.
-We fitted gaussians to each frame using ``spk.gauss2d_fit`` and saved the outpput as an astropy table ``dat`` file, so we can load the table here.
+Lets see how the pixel cooridinates, pixel standard deviation and Gaussian fitted amplitude of the guidestar changes overtime.
+We fitted gaussians to each frame using `spk.gauss2d_fit` and saved the outpput as an astropy table `dat` file, so we can load the table here.

 .. code:: ipython3

     from astropy.io import ascii
-    gaussfit_table = ascii.read('/Users/ddeal/Spelunker-older/JWST-Treasure-Chest-2023/pid2079_observation04_visit1.dat')
+    gaussfit_table = ascii.read('/Users/galagabits/Developer/FGS-Spelunker/JWST-FGS-Spelunker/notebooks/examples/data/pid2079_observation04_visit1_short.dat') # Navigate to the included Gaussian results file
+    time = spk.fg_time[1300000:1900000] # The Gaussian table was cut short to fit in GitHub, so the time needs to be the same shape as well.

 .. code:: ipython3